-Thailand ranks 102 out of 175 in the 2013 corruption perception index, a drop from its ranking of 88 in 2012, 80 in 2011 and 78 in 2010.
+Thailand ranks 85 out of 174 in the 2014 corruption perception index, an increase in its ranking of 102 in 2013.
 It is therefore advisable that you take the time to understand the local practices of the target and/or your Thai partner, and review anti-corruption and sanctions compliance programs, or establish them if none exist.